cbruegg/cbruegg.github.io/blog/2024-10-30-compose-compat.md

 }
 ```

+For an easy overview, I've published the snippets above as a [GitHub Gist](https://gist.github.com/cbruegg/e954313c92c7fa835fe1c2ad70699876).
+You may have to apply small fixes such as adding missing imports.

 # Bonus Content

 ## Preventing usage of changed APIs

 As our internal SDK still depends on Compose 1.6, it is possible to accidentally call APIs that were broken with the update to Compose 1.7.
-To prevent this, we can learn from Tor Norbye's talk on how to [Write your own Kotlin lint checks](https://www.youtube.com/watch?v=q5q-y3eZTSA).
+To prevent this, we can learn from Tor Norbye's excellent talk on how to [_Write your own Kotlin lint checks_](https://www.youtube.com/watch?v=q5q-y3eZTSA).

 For example, we can ban direct calls to `ModalBottomSheet` by creating a Gradle module called `custom-lint-checks`: